Internal Revenue Code

-The Internal Revenue Code (IRC), formally the Internal Revenue Code of 1986, is the domestic portion of federal statutory tax law in the United States, published in various volumes of the United States Statutes at Large, and separately as Title 26 of the United States Code (USC).
-It is organized topically, into subtitles and sections, covering income tax in the United States, payroll taxes, estate taxes, gift taxes, and excise taxes; as well as procedure and administration.
+The Internal Revenue Code of 1986 (IRC), is the domestic portion of federal statutory tax law in the United States.
+It is codified in statute as Title 26 of the United States Code.
+The IRC is organized topically into subtitles and sections, covering federal income tax in the United States, payroll taxes, estate taxes, gift taxes, and excise taxes; as well as procedure and administration.
 The Code's implementing federal agency is the Internal Revenue Service.

 Origins of tax codes in the United States

 Prior to 1874, U.S. statutes (whether in tax law or other subjects) were not codified.
-That is, the acts of Congress were not separately organized and published in separate volumes based on the subject matter (such as taxation, bankruptcy, etc.).
+That is, the acts of Congress were not organized and published in separate volumes based on the subject matter (such as taxation, bankruptcy, etc.).
 Codifications of statutes, including tax statutes, undertaken in 1873 resulted in the Revised Statutes of the United States, approved June 22, 1874, effective for the laws in force as of December 1, 1873.
-Title 35 of the Revised Statutes was the Internal revenue title.
+Title 35 of the Revised Statutes was the Internal Revenue title.
 Another codification was undertaken in 1878.

 In 1919, a committee of the U.S. House of Representatives began a project to recodify U.S. statutes, which eventually resulted in a new United States Code in 1926 (including tax statutes).